 How to Get Started

 You don’t need to show me a portfolio of your writing or run potential headlines by me or any of that nonsense.
 Who the fuck am I?
-Everyone is welcome and so long as your writing is relevant enough to the theme of HL (Halloween, horror, sci-fi, fantasy, just plain weird), write whatever you like, however you like.
+Everyone is welcome and so long as your writing is relevant enough to the theme of HL (Halloween, horror, sci-fi, fantasy, just plain weird), write whatever you like, however you like, whenever you like, and as frequently as you like.
 Find your voice.

 Start by registering and submitting some guest posts.
 If you enjoy it and feel like you’re getting enough out of it, keep doing it.
 If you become a clear regular, I may bump up your account privileges to an official HL author, where you’ll be listed on the About page and have more direct access, capabilities, and the ability to publish and edit your writing freely anytime you like.

 You don’t need my permission or invitation to get started.
 You were always welcome, you may just not have known it.
 But, if you’d feel better reaching out to me one-on-one first anyway, you can either email me or hop on community chat and DM me (username: @black).